w3c/wai-website/pages/about/using-wai-material.md

 1. You provide a text translation of the English captions/subtitle file for use with the W3C videos.
 You can then use that translation as the script for the dubbing.
 2. The entire video is provided, including the ending with the link to w3.org/WAI
 3. The translation is accurate.
 If you would like to change the wording to be smoother in your language, you get it approved by W3C staff before recording.
-4. The new video is accessible:
+4. The new video is accessible:<br>
    a.
 You provide text subtitles/captions for your video.
-They may be "closed captions" that are only shown if turned on.
+They may be "closed captions" that are only shown if turned on.<br>
    b.
 If the video has a descriped version, you also provide a translation of the described video.
 5. Optionally, you may include your organization name and logo at the beginning and/or end, indicating that you are the translating organization.
 It must be clear that the video is from W3C.
 You may _not_ include your logo throughout the video.
 6. You make the video available for others to use.
 This includes permission for W3C to put it on our website, YouTube channel, and other places.